sergiocollado/potpourri/space-tech.md

 check:  http://exoplanets.org/

-Apollo (apolo 13 accident)
+- Apollo (apolo 13 accident)
-Shuttle
+- Shuttle
-Colombia (check problem with the foam)
+- Colombia (check problem with the foam: ice forms with the liquid hydrogen, and falls into the thermal shield- foam was used to elimitate the ice....)

 ![space_shuttel](https://github.com/sergiocollado/potpourri/blob/master/image/space_shuttle.PNG)